ECS-CS/TechStars/Capstone.md

 # 🚨 CHALLENGE 🚨
 1. At this point, you realize our game is only working for one player!
-2. Notice the 2nd part of our `if statement` was accidentally deleted. 😢 How will we fix this to make player **O** go?
+2. Notice the 2nd part of our `if statement` was accidentally deleted. 😢 How will we fix this to make player **O** play?
-3. Full disclosure: I know there are pieces of code you don't understand.
-Truthfully, explaining everything at this point may make you more confused.
-Take hints from what we did for Player X to complete Player O.
+3. Take hints from what we did for Player X to complete Player O.

 ```javascript
 // THIS FUNCTION IS RESPONSIBLE FOR MARKING SPOTS ON THE GRID (PLACING X OR O)